AAAS FSP AccraAccra, Ghana

-The African and African American Studies Program (AAAS) offers a foreign study program in Accra, Ghana.
+The Department of African and African American Studies (AAAS) offers a foreign study program in Accra, Ghana.
 Courses are taught on the campus of the University of Ghana, Legon, with faculty and lecturers drawn from the University and elsewhere in Ghana, and a Dartmouth faculty member affiliated with AAAS.

 Accra is Ghana's capital and largest city, with an estimated population of 4 million.
 Accra stretches along the Atlantic Ocean and is home to Ghana's central financial district, glittering beaches, historic monuments, museums, traditional markets and lively nightlife.
 Ghana's importance in the African Diaspora is immense.
 People from this region represent a significant percentage of those forcibly brought to the "New World."
 This resulted in a connected mélange of cultures linking this part of West Africa to African-descended communities in the U.S. and other parts of the Americas.
 Ghana is also an important site for homage and return in the African Diaspora because of its unique historical position as the first sub-Saharan African nation to receive independence and because of the Pan-African advocacy of Kwame Nkrumah, Ghana's first president.